dmpop/tomodachi/Documentation/pages/005-projects.md

 If your camera is supported by [gPhoto2](http://gphoto.org/), you can turn the Raspberry Pi and Tomodachi combo into a tethered camera controller.

 1. Install gPhoto2 on the Raspberry Pi using the `sudo apt install gphoto2` command.
-2. Open the _tomodachi/scripts/commands.csv_ for editing and add the following commands:
+2. Open the _tomodachi/scripts/commands.csv_ file for editing and add the following commands:

 ```
 Capture, gphoto2 --capture-image-and-download --filename %Y%m%d-%H%M%S-%03n.%C